alx2009/K197Control/README.md

 - If the first bit is one, it will understand that the K197 board has commands to send and it.
 In such a case, the K197 will send a larger frame (possibly empty), so that the IEE board can send the command back in the acknowledge bit.

 For the coding of the bits please refer to the protocol specificvation [link to be provided]

+Limitations

+Not all aspects and fields have been reverse engineered at this point.
+In particular, calibration is missing completely and retrieving stored data is not working.

 Calculating the mesurement result
 ---------------------------------------------------